smithfabian/P2-Project/README.md

 ## Dependencies

-The following libraries and tools are required to build and run the P2 Project:
+The project uses Java SE version 20, and the following libraries and tools are required to build and run the P2 Project:

 - JavaFX
 - Apache Commons DBCP (Database Connection Pooling)